 Tier II small public transportation providers have 100 or fewer vehicles in revenue service during peak regular service and do not operate a rail fixed guideway transportation system.
 Five transit agencies comprise Tier II in the Houston-Galveston region.
 They are Fort Bend County Transit, Harris County Transit, The Woodlands Township, Gulf Coast Transit District, and Conroe Connection.
 H-GAC has developed seven regional performance targets for fixed route (including commuter service) and demand response service for this tier.
 The five agencies in Tier II used a consultant hired by TxDOT to complete their Public Transportation Agency Safety Plan reports.
 In alignment with the region's goals of Vision Zero, every Tier II transit provider set aspirational targets of zero fatalities related to the two modes of fixed route and demand response.
 According to the most recent 2019 National Transit Database, the level of vehicle revenue miles for fixed route and demand response services of these five agencies varies considerably.
-As a result, a calculation of weighted averages to vehicle revenue miles among the Tier II agencies was used to develop the remaining targets and benchmarks or baselines.
-The Transportation Policy Council approved the Tier II regional transit targets on June 25, 2021, as shown in the following table.
+As a result, a calculation of weighted averages to vehicle revenue miles among the Tier II agencies was used to develop the remaining targets.
+The Tier II 2021 regional PTASP targets, detailed in the following table were approved by the Transportation Policy Council on June 25, 2021, and the 2023 targets were approved on April 28, 2023.
+For Tier II, all 2021 targets were met.